gidienesh/easycode/services/tenant-service/README.md

 It receives the high-level service entitlements for a tenant (i.e., which EasyCode services are active) based on configurations set by EasyCode administrators via the `client-admin-service`.

+**New:** The platform now supports an internal admin workflow for feature selection, quotation, payment, trial management, promotions, and affiliate agent tracking, enabling a streamlined sales and onboarding process for tenants.

 For more details on the overall tenancy and deployment strategy, see the [Hybrid Multi-Tenancy & Deployment Strategy](../../docs/architecture/hybrid-tenancy-and-deployment.md).

 ## 2. Tech Stack